top of page

 License No: 002674

-Apple Pay logo with Apple icon and the words ‘Pay’ on a white background.
+Apple Pay logo with Apple symbol and text ‘Pay’

 bottom of page